 - Lee, C. (2005) Language Output, Communication Strategy and Communicative Tasks.
 Latham: University Press of America.

 - Lee, C. (forthcoming, 2020) The process of constructing intercultural pragmatic knowledge in a short-term language and culture immersion programme: Two case studies.
-In C. Lee (Ed.), Second Language Pragmatics and English Language Education in Asia.
+In C. Lee (Ed.), Second Language Pragmatics and English Language Education in East Asia.
 Routledge.

 - Lee, C. and Shum W. (2017) Politeness and disagreement in Hong Kong Internet Discussion Forums: Role of Culture.
 In Chen X. R. (Ed.), Politeness Phenomena Across Chinese Genres.
 Sheffield: Equinox, 211-225.